jwplayer/github-vul/README.md

 # GitHub Vul

-true GitHub vulnerability alerts for all repositories.
+Enable GitHub vulnerability alerts for all repositories.

 ## Usage